pculllback/atml3-docs/source/index.html.md

 * `PhraseContainer` - render the value given by a property's vocabulary
 * `GroupContainer` - renders multiple properties
 * `Failure` - raises an expected engine error including an error message
-*  TODO `BulletGroupContainer` - renders multiple properties to a bulletpoint list in markdown syntax

 The containers are described in ther respective chapters.
 The general format is as follows: